 Additional question: are participants who are fast (compared to the others) in the normal version also fast in the speeded version.
 Would inform on whether the RTS measure intrinsic properties /abilities of the participants or only how participants decide to perform a specific task (in the latter case, we can expect that

-Analysis restricted to first block?

-We’d probably need both blocks, right?
-That way we’d have a block to compare with.

-You’re right, I was the one confused here.
+Analysis: correlation of mean RTs in fast and normal blocks?

 Also, we could test whether the IIV measure is highly correlated across blocks (see above)